COL-IU/msCRUSH/README.md

         * -c,    --clustering_prefix
             > Clustering result file prefix.
      This parameter is optional.
-The default value is 'clustering'.
+The default value is 'cluster'.

         * -d,    --delimiter
             > Delimiter to separate MS2 titles in clusters.